barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

 ## Features

-PhpStorm Live Templates for Twig are a **Twig - Extended** Live Template group which adds tab-trigger support for common Twig Tags; enables support for wrapping selections with multiple Twig tags; and adds various other utility snippets that help close tags, debug, and use your preferred tag syntax.
+The **Twig - Extended** Live Templates add tab-trigger support for common Twig Tags; enable support for wrapping selections with multiple Twig tags; and add various other utility snippets that help close tags, debug, and use your preferred tag syntax.

 ### Wrap Selection in Tags

+PhpStorm's `Code->Surround With...` and `Code->Surround With Live Template...` options allow you to select text that is already in your template and wrap it within tags dynamically.
+The **Twig-Extended** Live Templates enable the following tags to be wrapped around selections:

     option+command+j  {{ ... }}
     option+command+j  {% ... %}
     option+command+j  {# ... #}
     option+command+j  {% block name %} ... {% endblock %}
-    option+command+j  {{ dump() }}
+    option+command+j  {{ dump(...) }}
     option+command+j  <pre>{{ dump(...) }}</pre>

 ### Wrap Action Tag (via tab trigger)

+The `b` tab trigger provides a flexible way to create a generic Twig action tag.
+By default, `b` tab trigger expands to a `block` tag, however you can immediately overwrite the `block` keyword with any keyword of your choice.

     b                 {% block name %} ... {% endblock %}

 ### Twig Tags (via tab trigger)

+The following keywords expand to their respective code constructs when used as tab-triggers.

     at                {{  }}
     ot                {%  %}